Khawlasidaoui/Employee-Data-Analysis/README.md

 - Several employees have been with the company long enough to change titles multiple times

 # Summary
-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-As the "silver tsunami" prepares to make an impact, management should prepare for 1,549 employees to begin retiring.
+- As the "silver tsunami" mentorship program prepares to make an impact, management should prepare for 1,549 employees to begin retiring.

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-There are plenty of qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
-The only category that is quite low is the manager category but that is expected as there are only a couple departments.
+- There are plenty of qualified, retirement-ready employees in the departments to mentor the next generation of the company's employees.
+The only category that is quite low is the manager category but that is expected as there are fewer departments.